1863 Battle of Camerone

 11:05 a.m.

 Mexican reinforcement.
-At noon, the battle was suspended.
-The attackers were reinforced once again by three infantry battalions, which originated from Veracruz, Cordova and Jalapa.
-They represented some 1,200 men altogether.
-The Jalapa infantrymen wore kepis instead of sombreros.
+At noon, the fighting briefly paused.
+Mexican forces were reinforced once again – this time by three infantry battalions from Veracruz, Córdoba, and Jalapa.
+Together, they added approximately 1,200 men to the attack.
+Notably, the Jalapa infantry wore kepis instead of the more common sombreros.

 Battle of Camerone - Mexico - 1863 - Camarón - Camerone - Hacienda - Mexicans - pierced holes